54145a/54145a/README.md

 ### Hi there 👋

+代码之力，无限致励。
-I am 145a, high school student and foss enthusiast.
+I am 54145a (145a in short), high school student and foss enthusiast.
 - 🌱 I’m currently learning cplusplus
 - 💬 My name "145a" is just four random characters.
-- ⚡ My aliases: 54145a、HPLA
 - 🧭 [A link to Bing](https://cn.bing.com) (you'll never guess out what this link's for!
 Don't tell others how to get here or how to use this link,,, if u know what this link's for. dont use this link for illegal purposes)

 <!--